Recruiting Ticker, Dec. 6: Update on Husker DL target coates; new walk-on commit; more on an NU visitor

 "They're both just massive," the coach said.

-Huskers pick up walk-on commit: Nebarska on Friday afternoon added to its walk-on class when lineman Casey Doernemann announced his intention to attend NU via Twitter.
+Huskers pick up walk-on commit: Nebraska on Friday afternoon added to its walk-on class when lineman Casey Doernemann announced via Twitter his intention to attend NU.

 I am excited and proud to announce that I am walking on at the UNIVERSITY OF NEBRASKA!!! pic.twitter.com/7D5fQky0gH— Casey Doernemann (@CDoernemann62) December 6, 2019

-Walk-on punter offered: NU has made no bones about looking for competition in the kicking game, and it offered a walk-on offer to junior college punter Taiten Winkel on Friday.
+Walk-on punter offered: NU has made no bones about looking for competition in the kicking game, and made a walk-on offer to junior college punter Taiten Winkel on Friday.

 WOW!!
 Blessed to have received an offer (pwo) from THE UNIVERSITY OF NEBRASKA! 🌽🔴⚪️ #GBR #AGTG pic.twitter.com/BqOapGlIWR— Taiten Winkel (@Taiten_wink5) December 6, 2019

-Winkel, from Butler (Kan.)
-Community College, has been on campus in Lincoln this fall.
+Winkel, from Butler (Kansas) Community College, has been on campus in Lincoln this fall.

 With Isaac Armstrong graduating, the main competitors for punting duties in 2020 at the moment appear to be William Przystup and Grant Detlefsen, both walk-ons, who will be a sophomore and a redshirt freshman, respectively, in 2020.